Have you been blogging for a while? Or did you just plunge into it?

 I say we take a small break.

-And what better way to refresh ourselves than drooling over these super bloggers’ income reports, right?
+And what better way to refresh ourselves than drooling over these super bloggers’ income reports?

 I shamelessly proclaim that drooling is my pastime.
 Not any drooling, mind you.

 Maybe you’re completely new to the blogging world.
-Heard one or two things about it recently.
-And want to see what all the fuss is about.
+You’ve heard one or two things about it recently and want to see what all the fuss is about.

 What Do Super Bloggers’ Income Reports Tell Us

 We’ve heard about bloggers’ accountability and transparency in publishing their income reports.

 But don’t forget, they do have a vested interest in doing so.